Cycles are a practice to keep up your team's momentum, similar to commonly used agile flavored sprints.

 G then S to go to Settings > Team settings > Cycles to configure settings

 Beside each team in your Linear sidebar, you can click on the ... icon to then navigate to the team settings.
 From here, you can navigate to the team's cycle settings to configure cycles and customize the timing and automations.
 You'll have to set them up for each team.
-Read how.

 See a list of all cycles for your team under the Cycles view in the sidebar.
 Open the list of cycles with G then C, active cycle with G then V, upcoming cycle with G then W, or a menu of all current and future cycles for your team with O then C.

 Add issues to a cycle from the issue editor or from any board or list view.
 Select the issue, then use keyboard shortcut Shift C to assign issues to a cycle or save a step with Cmd/Ctrl Shift C to assign it to the active cycle.
 Use backlog and project views make it easy to find priority issues when cycle planning.
+Completed issues can be moved to the last completed cycle if necessary, but not to older cycles.

 Use Issue Peek to view issue description and details without having to leave the cycles list view.